dejonghe/aws-batch-example/README.md

   * The images are tagged to match the repository created previously. {accountId}.dkr.ecr.{region}.amazonaws.com/{repoName}:latest
   * Images are pushed to ECR.

-The following is an example of running the script. !Note!
-You can pass -p profile, and -r release (Your aws-cli profile's default regions is used)
+The following is an example of running the script. **Note:** You can pass -p profile, and -r release (Your aws-cli profile's default regions is used)
 ```
 ./scripts/env_prep.sh -b aws_batch_example_{yourName} (-p optionalProfile -r optionalRelease)
 ```